KaePistachio/beefy-blog/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, in a separate terminal window from your react development server you can run:

-### `npx json-server --watch data/db.json --port 8000`
+### `npm run json-server`

 Runs the data provider service, this must be running for the app to work.